Brilliant vs. Art of Problem Solving: Which is better for advanced learners?

 The biggest difference is scope and format.
 Art of Problem Solving is built around mathematical depth — the kind that prepares students for rigorous proofs, Olympiad problems, and highly technical math paths.
 It's a serious program for students who want to go very deep in one discipline.

-Brilliant is designed to help advanced learners build the kinds of problem-solving and critical-thinking skills that transfer across STEM fields.
-A student who develops deep mathematical reasoning alongside exposure to computer science, data, and science thinking becomes a more versatile, capable thinker — not just a stronger math student.
+Brilliant is designed to help advanced learners build the kinds of problem-solving and critical-thinking skills that transfer across fields.
+A student who develops deep mathematical reasoning alongside coding and data science becomes a more versatile, capable thinker — not just a stronger math student.

 There's also a meaningful difference in how learning happens.
 AoPS relies heavily on text, classes, and traditional problem sets — a format that works well for students who thrive in structured, instructor-led environments.
 Brilliant is built around interactive, visual lessons with real-world context, designed to create genuine "aha" moments.
 Students don't just work through problems; they come to understand why the ideas work, which is a different and lasting kind of knowledge.

-Finally, Brilliant is built for curious people of any age.
-That means parents who sign up alongside their children aren't just paying for a tool — they're genuinely learning too.
-For families who want to explore STEM together, that's a meaningful difference.
+Brilliant is also built for curious adults.
+Parents who learn alongside their children aren't just paying for a tool — they're genuinely engaged with the material too.

 Which is better for my child?